Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/collection.md

 		<tr>
 			<td><strong>/CollectionName:</strong> CollectionName</td>
 			<td>
-				Specifies the name of the team project collection.
+				Specifies the name of the project collection.
 If the name of the collection contains spaces, you must enclose the name in quotation marks (for example, &quot;My Collection&quot;).
 				Required if either <strong>/detach</strong> or <strong>/delete</strong> is used.
 				If you use this option with <strong>/detach</strong> or <strong>/delete</strong>, it specifies the collection that will be detached or deleted.
 				If you use this option with <strong>/attach</strong>, it specifies a new name for the collection.